Email tracking: Read-receipts

 However, requesting a receipt does not guarantee that one will be received, for several reasons.
 Not all email applications or services support sending read receipts, and users can usually disable the functionality if they so wish.
 Those that do support it are not necessarily compatible with or capable of recognizing requests from a different email service or application.
 Generally, read receipts are only useful within an organization where all mail users are using the same email service and application.

 Depending on the recipient's mail client and settings, they may be forced to click a notification button before they can move on with their work.
 Even though it is an opt-in process, a recipient might consider it inconvenient, discourteous, or invasive.

 Read receipts are sent back to the sender's "inbox" as email messages, but the location may be changed depending on the software used and its configuration.
-Additional technical information, such as who it is from, the email software they use, the IP addresses of the sender, and their email server is commonly available inside the headers of the read receipt.
+Additional technical information, such as the sender's details, the email software they use, the IP addresses of the sender, and their email server is commonly available inside the headers of the read receipt.

 The technical term for these is "MDN - Message Disposition Notifications", and they are requested by inserting one or more of the following lines into the email headers: "X-Confirm-Reading-To:"; "Disposition-Notification-To:"; or "Return-Receipt-To:".

 Several email tracking services also feature real-time notifications, producing an on-screen pop-up whenever the sender's email has been opened.

 Return-receipts

 Another kind of receipt can be requested, which is called a DSN (delivery status notification), which is a request to the recipient's email server to send the sender a notification about the delivery of an email that the sender has just sent.
 The notification takes the form of an email, and will indicate whether the delivery succeeded, failed, or got delayed, and it will warn the sender if any email server involved was unable to give the sender a receipt.
-DSNs are requested at the time of sending by the sending application or server software (not inside the email or headers itself), and the sender can request to "Never" get any, or to "Always" get one, or (which most software does by default) only to get DSN if delivery fails (i.e.: not for success, delay, or relay DSNs).
+DSNs are requested at the time of sending by the sending application or server software (not inside the email or headers itself), and the sender can request to "Never" get any, to "Always" get one, or (which most software does by default) only to get a DSN if delivery fails (i.e.: not for success, delay, or relay DSNs).
 These failure DSNs are normally referred to as a "Bounce".
 Additionally, the sender can specify in their DSN request whether the sender wants their receipt to contain a full copy of their original email, or just a summary of what happened.
 In the SMTP protocol, DSNs are requested at the end of the RCPT TO: command (e.g.: RCPT TO:<> NOTIFY=SUCCESS, DELAY) and the MAIL FROM: command (e.g.: MAIL FROM:<> RET=HDRS).